FAQ - Instrument mics

 Being omnidirectional mics, they will probably feed back when you turn them up loud enough to compete with electric instruments or drums.
 Our mics are designed for soloists, duos, or quieter acoustic groups such as old-time string bands, bluegrass bands, string quartets, and so on.
 The Cello Mic-LB (for loud bands) let you compete in volume with drums.

-Why do they have an omnidirectional pickup pattern?
+Why do your mics have an omnidirectional pickup pattern?

 Omni mics generally have the best sound quality -- the most natural sound -- because they pick up all the parts of the instrument, rather than focusing on a small part as a unidirectional mic would do.
 Omni mics also pick up much less handling noise and wind noise than unidirectional mics.
 Also, omni's can be mounted closer to your instrument which reduces feedback.
 They require very little mounting hardware.